The Hardcore Holidayoff

 “Outminion?” a minion from the audience whispers loudly.

-“I thought he was just a fairy tale,” says another with a suspicious air.
+“I thought he was just a myth,” says another with a suspicious air.

 “The one and only,” Magic Minion says, clarifying her answer.
 “It’s agreed with me to head up Halloween this year,” she adds with no small degree of pride zipping along her jaws.
 “We came to an agreement on how the holiday should be run.”

 “I love the idea!
-What sort of spooky plans do you have in store for all of us?”
+What sort of spooky plans do you have in store for us?”

 Reaching into her witchy wizarding hat, Magic Minion retrieves a packed scroll and begins unwinding it.